wanderchicken/anon-integration-guide/guides/action-functions.md

 # Action Functions Implementation Guide

 Action functions perform transactions and interact with the blockchain.
-They use the `signTransactions` function from `FunctionOptions` to execute transactions.
+They use the `sendTransactions` function from `FunctionOptions` to execute transactions.

 ## Guidelines